g-P51D/simple/docs.md

 Note that this toothbrush is totally safe to use for children,  adults, wildlife, or pets.

-The toothbrush requires a standalone (need info here)
+The toothbrush requires a standalone generator.
+Special add-ons will cost you.

 Merging Branches Excercise